 - Should I Get a Salt Water Generator for My Pool?

 - Salt Water Pools: What Type of Salt Should I Use and Why?

 - How Long Should Salt Water Chlorine Generators for Pools Last?

 If you decide that a salt water chlorinator is the best fit for you, you may want to look into fiberglass pools as an option.
 The surface doesn’t corrode or roughen with the salt, and the moderate initial price is offset by the minimal lifetime cost.

 River Pools is located in Virginia and manufactures fiberglass pools for distribution throughout North America.
-If you would like to find a dealer, or if you live in Virginia or Maryland and would like to talk to us about installing your pool, get in touch with us!
+Get in touch with us today if you're in our service area and would like a world-class pool experience for your backyard.
 We'd be thrilled to help you.